Escape to the Brazilian Caribbean’s best natural pools.

 Transition Season (March & August)

-These shoulder season months offer a balance between favorable weather and fewer crowds.
+These shoulder season months offer a balance between pleasant weather and fewer crowds.
 March begins to see more frequent showers, while August often marks the return of clearer skies after the wetter months.
-Temperatures range from 82°F to 86°F (28°C to 30°C), and most outdoor activities remain enjoyable.
+Temperatures range from 82°F to 86°F (28°C to 30°C), and most everything outdoors remain rewarding.

 Wet Season (April to July)